MarkBind/markbind/docs/userGuide/cliCommands.md

   Convert an existing GitHub wiki or `docs` folder into a MarkBind website.
 See [Converting an existing Github project]({{ baseUrl }}/userGuide/markBindInTheProjectWorkflow.html#converting-existing-project-documentation-wiki) for more information.

 * `-t`, `--template` <br>
-  When initialising markbind, change the template that you start with.
+  When initialising MarkBind, change the template that you start with.
 See [templates](templates.html).

 {{ icon_examples }}
 * `markbind init` : Initializes the site in the current working directory.